borg286/sevtech/README.md

 * Dark Towers have plenty of useful items to loot, including Brewing Stands, Anvils, and Pistons, as well as the Carminite Reactor you will need at the end of this age, in addition to this there will be plenty of spawners that will spawn carminite ghasts which you can kill for ghast tears, and there are a lot of chests to loot for other goodies like Redstone Lamps, glowstone dust, and Experiment 115

 * The Carminite reactor required a bronze pickaxe to pickup.
-TODO: see if a claw paxel can pick it up too.
+Claw paxel works as well.

 * Dark Towers also can contain Blaze spawners, though Blazes don't actually seem to spawn in age 2.
+However moving blaze spawner to overworld makes it spawn blazes even in age 2.

 * Take some bones to the doggos in TF to tame them, and carry them back to your base.
 They'll run faster than the horses for your machines.

 * Cave Illuminators (from Astral Sorcery) allow you to clear Mazes, Hollow Hills, Labyrinths, and Goblin Knight Strongholds much more easily.

+## Teleportation

+There's some methods of teleportation available.

+### Astral Sorcery Method

+Astral sorcery's celestial gateway can be used to teleport to a different altar.

+* Pros: Very easy to use, works across different dimensions and over long range as well

+* Cons: requires 2 starmetal ingots and 8 stardust to create 2 of them and both require a marble structure.

+### Betweenlands Method

+Furthermore you can link betweenlands portals with the swamp talisman

+* Pros: Can be used as soon as the swamp talisman is obtained, new portals are very cheap to make

+* Cons: Can only teleport up to 1500 blocks away and exactly one portal MUST be in the betweenlands so you need to use 2 portals to reach a different place in the overworld.

+* Also it takes a while for the teleporter to function and the world to load.

+* Additional Portals can be made with wood harvested from a portal tree then ignited with a talisman.
+A full portal tree is not needed.

 ## Astral sorcery